gaushh/gaushh.github.io/_posts/2020-04-08-NSF-panel-assignment-GUI.markdown

 ---
 layout: post
-title: NSF PAnel Assignment GUI
+title: NSF Panel Assignment GUI
 date: 2020-04-08 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: mac.jpg # Add image post (optional)